lmmx/deforum-stable-diffusion/CONDA_SETUP.md

 pip install -e git+https://github.com/deforum/stable-diffusion@main#egg=latent-diffusion pip install -e git+https://github.com/deforum/k-diffusion@master#egg=k-diffusion
 ```

+- Note that it's important to `cd` into the package after you clone it so that `pip install -e git+https://...`
+  will put packages into `src/` of this repo, where it can detect the config files (not accessible via Python namespaces).

 Having done this, I've turned off the `subprocess` approach to installation in the code
 (`report_env()` takes an arg `setup_environment` that defaults to False).